microsec/regulations/hrsz--all--ssl--EN.md

   chain up to a trusted root or intermediate provider Certificate
 - when building the certificate chain, accept a Trust Service Provider Certificate as a trusted issuer (trust anchor) that
-  - is listed in a national Trusted List (which can validated against the EU list of trusted lists, as for example the Hungarian Trusted List [65]) as a trust service entitled to issue qualified end-user Certificates
+  - is listed in a national Trusted List (which can be validated against the EU list of trusted lists, as for example the Hungarian Trusted List [65]) as a trust service entitled to issue qualified end-user Certificates
 - it is recommended to verify that the Certificate was issued according to the appropriate